 - 2.1 The Council owns the freehold of six houses in Brackley.
 These houses are on long leases to Paradigm Housing Association (PHA) and subject to a contact under which the Council pays PHA a fee each year.
 The fee is currently £113k.
 It rises by RPI each year. - 2.2 Three of the houses are occupied by tenants, who receive support in living.
 The remaining three houses are vacant. - 2.3 The Council could terminate the arrangement but would need to transfer the freehold of the houses to PHA without payment.
 This would leave it needing to accommodate the residents otherwise.
 This is unlikely to be suitable or cost-effective. - 2.4 An agreement has been reached in principle with PHA for the Council to buy out PHA's interest for £1.858m.
 It is also proposed to refurbish the properties.
-A total budget of £2.012m would therefore be required. - 2.5 Once the Council had full control over the properties it would be able to provide arrangements more suitable for residents' needs and which reduced the Council's net costs.
-Additionally, the three vacant properties would be used for other suitable services or disposed of. - 2.6 Overall, the initial annual saving, after allowing for capital financing costs, should be £69k (£55k in the first 12 months).
+Allowing for stamp duty land tax and legal fees, a total budget of £2.132m would be required. - 2.5 Once the Council had full control over the properties it would be able to provide arrangements more suitable for residents' needs and which reduced the Council's net costs.
+Additionally, the three vacant properties would be used for other suitable services or disposed of. - Overall, the initial annual saving, after allowing for capital financing costs, should be £69k (£55k in the first 12 months).
 This should rise over time.